Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/addition_subtraction.md

 # Addition/Subtraction
 <div style="text-align: justify">
-First off, we need a class 'Mat' (as in 'matrix').
-We will gradually build up a suit of methods to do all the needed operations.

 Below is what I've come up with as an initial implementation for adding one matrix to another.
 The method is called from an initial matrix, with the second matrix supplied as an argument.
 Then I simply loop over the rows of each